eastmaels/steemblog.github.io/_posts/account/justyy/2018-09-29_witness-tool-update-know-who-is-your-biggest-supporter.md

 - - -

-This page is synchronized from the post: [Witness Tool Update: Know who is your biggest supporter?](https://steemit.com/@justyy/witness-tool-update-know-who-is-your-biggest-supporter)
+This page is synchronized from the post: ['Witness Tool Update: Know who is your biggest supporter?'](https://steemit.com/@justyy/witness-tool-update-know-who-is-your-biggest-supporter)